Brendabett/FitnessCheck/README.md

 )
 ```

+If you're documenting UI styles in the README, you can format them in a similar Kotlin code block.
+No need to replicate actual CSS.

+---

 ## 👥 Contributors

-Brenda Chelimo – Developer & Designer
+- **Brenda Chelimo** – Developer & Designer

+---

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.